 When it comes to thawing, a few hours in the fridge should be more than enough.
-You can also easily cut frozen fudge into cubes, so if you’re in a hurry, you can cut it up directly after taking from the freezer and serve to your guests.
+You can also easily cut frozen fudge into cubes, so if you’re in a hurry, you can cut it up directly after taking it from the freezer and serve it to your guests.

 How Long Does Fudge Last

-Fudge basically consists of sugar, butter, and milk.
-Neither milk nor butter is known to last particularly long at room temperature, and the same is true for the shelf life of evaporated milk after opening.
-But thanks to sugar and heating it does last quite a few days even if not refrigerated.
+Fudge basically consists of sugar, butter, and condensed or evaporated milk.
+Butter doesn’t last long at room temperature, and the same is true for the shelf life of evaporated milk after opening.
+But thanks to sugar and heat fudge does last quite a few days even if not refrigerated.